Research team

 The project scopes to provide an analytical or semi-analytical model to described the surface’s effect upon an incident wavefront.
 The optical properties could be related to traditional aberration treatment.
 Thus, the metasurface would be more attractive for an optical designer.
 The proposed formalism could be generalized to model other metasurfaces.
 Then, the unique properties of these surfaces could be applied for new applications.

-Christopher Bouillon, Master's student
+Antoine Chartier, Master's student

 Université Laval, Pavillon d'optique-photonique, office 3134